 Know your rights when involved in an accident.
-In Pennsylvania you are aloud to get your car repaired anywhere you choose and not required to get more than one estimate.
-The law section 62.3 items 3 and 4 state that the insurance company is not aloud to steer you to use one of their direct repair facilities.
+In Pennsylvania you are allowed to get your car repaired anywhere you choose and not required to get more than one estimate.
+The law section 62.3 items 3 and 4 states that the insurance company is not allowed to steer you to use one of their direct repair facilities.
 Your vehicle is one of your biggest investments and we guarantee that you will be 100% satisfied with the quality of work when returning your car to pre-accident condition.

 - We do rust repair, panel replacement, scratch and dent repairs.

-- We do Insurance Claim repairs and can assist in the entire claim process from writng the estimate to finalizing your claim after repair is finished.
+- We do Insurance Claim repairs and can assist in the entire claim process from writing the estimate to finalizing your claim after repair is finished.

 - We can repair fiberglass panels.

 - We can replace windshields, door glass, and mirror glass.

 - We do frame straightening on cars, trucks, and even ATVs. pic of utv on frame machine

 - Martin Senour and I-car certified paint and collision repair technicians.